-After giving effect to the sale by us of 10,937,500 shares of common stock in this offering at the initial public offering price of \$16.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been \$240.3 million, or \$8.35 per share.
+After giving effect to the sale by us of 10,937,500 shares of common stock in this offering at an assumed initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been \$240.3 million, or \$8.35 per share.
 This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$3.88 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$7.65 per share to new investors participating in this offering.
 We determine dilution per share to investors participating in this offering by subtracting the pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by investors participating in this offering.
 The following table illustrates this dilution on a per share basis.

-Initial public offering price per share \$16.00 Historical net tangible book value (deficit) per share as of June 30, 2019 \$(134.21) Pro forma change in net tangible book value (deficit) per share 138.68 Pro forma net tangible book value per share as of June 30, 2019 4.47 Increase in pro forma net tangible book value per share attributable to new investors purchasing shares of our common stock in this offering 3.88 Pro forma as adjusted net tangible book value per share following this offering 8.35 Dilution in net tangible book value per share to new investors in this offering 8.35 \$ 7.65
+Assumed initial public offering price per share \$16.00 Historical net tangible book value (deficit) per share as of June 30, 2019 \$(134.21) Pro forma change in net tangible book value (deficit) per share 138.68 Pro forma net tangible book value per share as of June 30, 2019 4.47 Increase in pro forma net tangible book value per share attributable to new investors purchasing shares of our common stock in this offering 3.88 Pro forma as adjusted net tangible book value per share following this offering 8.35 Dilution in net tangible book value per share to new investors in this offering 8.35 \$ 7.65